On the Frozen F-theory Landscape: Frozen models via ordinary F-theory embeddings

 In particular, we note that the $I_{16}^{ns}$ fiber of Section~\ref{sec:aspinwallgross} admits an enhancement to an $I_{12}^*$ fiber localized along the exceptional curve $e$ of $\mathbb{F}_1$, leading to an $\mathfrak{so}(32)$ algebra supported on $e$.

-We now illustrate that a completely analogous enhancement in the frozen realization of the Aspinwall-Gross model leads to an infinite distance limit in moduli space.
-We recall that the frozen Aspinwall-Gross model is given by the following Tate model on the base $B = \mathbb{F}_4$:
+We now illustrate that a completely analogous enhancement in the frozen realization of the Aspinwall-Gross model leads to a $(4,6)$ divisor, and hence an infinite distance limit~\cite{Bershadsky:1996nh} in moduli space.
+We recall that the frozen Aspinwall-Gross model is given by the following Tate model on the base $B = \mathbb{F}_4$, as considered at the end of Section~\ref{sec:frozenconstruct}:

 which leads to the Weierstrass model: